 Set record to status is where you can alter the status for a record.
 When newly imported, the status is automatically set to new.
 If, however, you would like to change the status to Active or Complete, you can do that with this rule.

 Send Mail is where you can set up a trigger email which is sent when the conditions you select are met upon creation.
 You could use this as an alert, for example if you would like to be notified if there is a record imported that does not have an email address, or if there are records imported for a particular store.

 VLookup is a function which you can use to enrich your data, by using another import or project as a reference table.
 If the imported files for your project have a store number, and you have a separate file which contains additional information such as the name of the manager and the address of the store, you can add that additional information to your data garden.
 The VLookup function can almost be compared to the Excel function with the identical name.

 First of all, you have to select your Lookup Column.
 This is the column in your current Data Garden project which you will use to match to the reference project you will use.
 Then you select which dataset you want to use as your reference table, and in addition the lookup column in that data set.

 Now you can select the column which contains the data you want to be added to your project and the column where it should be added.
 Click on the + next to the selection boxes and, if you want, you can add other columns as well.

 An example how how your VLookup should look:

-There is a seperate import slot named Store Information, containing a Storenr and additional information about the store such as the name of the manager and the address.
+There is a separate import slot named Store Information, containing a Storenr and additional information about the store such as the name of the manager and the address.
 In the data garden, column Donr contains the storenr.
-Now, the VLookup will, for each record that is imported, compare the Donr value to the values in the seperate data set Store Information.
+Now, the VLookup will, for each record that is imported, compare the Donr value to the values in the separate data set Store Information.
 If there is a match, it will add the name of the manager to the column StoreManager and the address to StoreLocation.

 This function is very handy to improve the quality of your data.
 If there is information you can not include easily in your import files, you can use the reference table to add information.
 Of course, you can use the same reference for multiple projects.